What precisely is corporate culture? Simply put, it’s the values, norms, and behaviors of an organization.

-They focused on the company as a whole system whose ultimate success depends on seven hard and soft elements.
+They focused on the company as a whole system whose ultimate success depended on seven hard and soft elements.

-While hard elements can be clearly mapped, for example to charts, plans, etc., soft elements are more difficult to grasp, as they describe values, skills, and working styles, which are in constant flux.
+While hard elements can be clearly mapped, for example to charts, plans, etc., soft elements are more difficult to grasp.
+This is because they describe values, skills, and working styles, which are in constant flux.

 All elements – hard and soft – are interdependent.
-While soft elements are less concrete, they have a stronger effect on corporate culture than hard elements.
-After all, they form the basis for employees’ day-to-day work, which in turn has an impact on the organization’s outcomes.
+While soft elements are less concrete, they have a stronger effect on corporate culture than hard ones.
+After all, they form the basis for employees’ day-to-day work, which in turn has an impact on the organization’s performance.